UCL-ARC/rred-reports/src/rred_reports/reports/README.md

   reports joined together will be created and its filepath logged.
 - Review the UAT file for any errors and send it to the study team for sign off.

-## User Acceptance Testing of emails
+## User Acceptance Testing of emails with MFA

 The email body text may be changed and emailed to us, if so update it in `src/rred_reports/reports/emails.py` in the `formatted_mail_content` function,